drewku42/adv_learning_algorithms/README.md

-# adv_learning_algorithms
+# Advanced Learning Algorithms
-Code learned from the Advanced Learning Algorithms course through Coursera taught by Andrew Ng
+Code learned and demonstrated by Andrew Ng provided through the Machine Learning Specialization on Coursera.
+The follow-up to the Supervised and Unsuperivsed learning course, Advanced Learning Algorithms dives in to meshing machine learning algorithms together through the implementation of neural networks.
+These advanced models allow us to approach more difficult problems on large data sets.